-- 18. Where a pandemic (including but not limited to Covid-19), epidemic or local health emergency necessitating measures to reduce risk of infection or illness arises or has already arisen the University may make such changes it reasonably deems necessary to comply with government or local authority regulations or guidance, and/or its own health and safety advice and/or to ensure the health and safety of staff, students and third parties and/or to respond to consequential staffing or resource constraints.
-(Colleges may also make such changes and, in some cases, changes made or required by the University may be communicated through colleges.)
-Examples of measures the University may take in such circumstances include: - a.
-Providing teaching, assessment or other services wholly or partly online or via other remote or virtual means; - Moving the location of teaching and/or restricting student numbers permitted to attend any location at one time (including restricting numbers at libraries, lectures, seminars or laboratories); - c.
-Teaching or supervision at evenings, weekends or outside Full Term (where Full Term means the dates for Michaelmas, Hilary and Trinity terms advertised in the University of Oxford Gazette and which are communicated to students) - d.
-Requiring students to comply with: - i. social distancing measures; - ii. wearing of face-masks - iii. wearing personal protective equipment; - iv. other health and safety measures the University deems necessary; - e.
+- 15. Where a pandemic (including Covid-19), epidemic or local health emergency necessitating measures to reduce risk of infection or illness arises or has already arisen the University may make reasonable changes to your use of University facilities and services to comply with government or local authority regulations or guidance, and/or its own health and safety advice and/or to ensure the health and safety of staff, students and third parties and/or to respond to consequential staffing or resource constraints.
+The University will keep students informed if it makes such changes. - 16.
+The University will ensure that, when making changes under clause 15, key University facilities and services are still provided by alternative means, if reasonably possible, although the manner of delivery may need to change. - 17.
+Examples of possible changes under clause 15 include: - a.
+Providing teaching, assessment or other services wholly or partly online or via other remote means - Moving the location of teaching and/or restricting student numbers permitted to attend any location at one time (including restricting numbers at libraries, lectures, seminars or laboratories); - c.
+Teaching or supervision at evenings, weekends or outside Full Term2; - d.
+Requiring students to comply with health and safety measures the University deems necessary which are specific to particular sites or activities, which may be in addition to any HSI, such as additional social distancing measures, or wearing of face masks or personal protective equipment:

+2 Full Term means the University's dates for Michaelmas (Autumn), Hilary (Spring) and Trinity (Summer) terms which are advertised in the Oxford Gazette

+- e.
 Staggering attendance by students at University so that for part of a term you are not allowed to attend University premises in person; - f.
 Varying, limiting or cancelling access to any University services or facilities; - g.
-Varying, limiting or cancelling any learning experiences that would, without such circumstances, normally happen face to face or in-person (eg work in laboratories, museums, studios, music facilities or via fieldwork or work-placement); - h.
-Varying, limiting, cancelling or putting in place measures to reduce the risk of any time due to be spent in education or work abroad (including the right to vary destinations for work or study abroad) including making changes as a result of health guidance or risk assessment applicable to overseas travel destinations and/or providing students with alternative educational provision. - 19.
-No refunds, discounts, damages or waivers of fees or other charges will be payable to you where changes or delays have resulted from, been caused by, or are in relation to a pandemic (including but not limited to Covid-19), epidemic or local health emergency necessitating measures to reduce risk of infection or illness.
-Furthermore, the University will not be liable for any consequential losses or expenses you may incur (eg travel or accommodation costs) as a result of any such pandemic, epidemic or health emergency measures.
+Varying, limiting or cancelling any learning experiences that would normally happen face to face or in-person (eg work in laboratories, museums, studios, music facilities or via fieldwork or work-placement); - h.
+Varying, limiting, cancelling or putting in place measures to reduce the risk of any time due to be spent in education or work abroad or on a placement (including varying destinations). - 18.
+Subject to clauses 15 and 16, no refunds, discounts, damages or waivers of fees or other charges will be payable to you where changes or delays have resulted from, been caused by, or are in relation to a pandemic (including Covid-19), epidemic or local health emergency necessitating measures to reduce risk of infection or illness.
+The University will also not be liable for any consequential losses or expenses you may incur (eg travel or accommodation costs) as a result of any such pandemic, epidemic or health emergency measures.